-In accordance with SFAS No. 123(R), we recognize tax benefits upon expensing certain share-based awards associated with our share-based compensation plans, including nonqualified stock options, but under current accounting standards we cannot currently recognize a tax benefit for those share-based compensation expenses associated with incentive stock options and employee stock purchase plan shares (qualified stock options).
+In accordance with SFAS No. 123(R), we recognize tax benefits upon expensing certain share-based awards associated with our share-based compensation plans, including nonqualified stock options and restricted stock, but under current accounting standards we cannot currently recognize a tax benefit for those share-based compensation expenses associated with incentive stock options and employee stock purchase plan shares (qualified stock options).
 For qualified stock options that vest after our adoption of SFAS No. 123(R), we recognize a tax benefit only in the period when disqualifying dispositions of the underlying stock occur, and for qualified stock options that vested prior to our adoption of SFAS No. 123(R), the tax benefit realized upon exercise is recorded directly to additional paid-in capital.
-For the three months ended March 31, 2006, the effective tax rate was increased as a result of the impact of compensation expense for qualified stock options on forecasted pre-tax income accounting required for share-based compensation as determined in accordance with SFAS No. 123(R).

 On November 10, 2005, the FASB issued FASB Staff Position No. SFAS 123(R)-3, "Transition Election Related to Accounting for Tax Effects of Share-Based Payment Awards" ("FSP 123(R)-3").
-The alternative transition method includes simplified methods to establish the beginning balance of the additional paid-in capital pool ("APIC pool") related to the tax effects of employee stock-based compensation, and to determine the subsequent impact on the APIC pool and Consolidated Statement of Cash Flows of the tax effects of employee stock-based compensation awards that are outstanding upon adoption of SFAS 123(R).
+The alternative transition method includes simplified methods to establish the beginning balance of the additional paid-in capital pool ("APIC pool") related to the tax effects of employee share-based compensation, and to determine the subsequent impact on the APIC pool and Consolidated Statements of Cash Flows of the tax effects of employee share-based compensation awards that are outstanding upon adoption of SFAS 123(R).
 The Company has until November 2006 to make a one-time election to adopt the transition method described in FSP 123(R)-3.
 The Company is currently evaluating FSP 123(R)-3; however, the one-time election is not expected to affect operating income.

 Foreign Currency Translation.
 The functional currency of our principal foreign subsidiary is the U.S. dollar.
 Assets and liabilities denominated in foreign currencies are translated using the exchange rate in effect at the relevant balance sheet date.
 Revenues and expenses are translated using average exchange rates during the year.
-Translation adjustments are recorded in the consolidated statements of operations.
+Translation adjustments are recorded in the Consolidated Statements of Operations.

 Foreign Exchange Forward Contracts.
 We use foreign exchange forward contracts to hedge the economic exposure associated with accounts receivable balances denominated in Euros.
-Our forward contracts do not qualify as accounting hedges.
-We mark-to-market the forward contracts and include unrealized gains and losses in the current period as a component of other income (expense).
-As of March 31, 2006, the total amount of outstanding forward contracts amounted to 10 million Euros.
+Our forward contracts do not qualify as accounting hedges under SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities".
+We mark-to-market the forward contracts and include unrealized gains and losses in the current period as a component of other income and expense, net.
+As of September 30, 2006, the total amount of outstanding forward contracts amounted to approximately 8.0 million Euros, or approximately \$10 million.